freenas/docker-images/wallabag/README.md

 With this application you will not miss content anymore.
 Click, save, read it when you want.
 It saves the content you select so that you can read it when you have time.

+Client's for Android and iOS.
+Has plugins for most browsers.

 # How to use this image

 Default login is `wallabag:wallabag`.